You bring remarkable people together. But are the connections turning into coordination — or just conversations?

 Internet Identity Workshop #39Research Overview

-For digital identity practitioners and self-sovereign identity community
+For digital identity practitioners and network governance community

 October 2024